All Episodes

 We'll also have Kaya Jones, maybe John Rich together.

-They sang, God bless America about an hour before all this went down, and a fascinating story about what they had to do.
+They sang God Bless America about an hour before all this went down and a fascinating story about what they had to do.

-Uh, and we have a debate on that and much, much more.
+We'll get to the president on Puerto Rico also today, and we have a debate on that and much, much more.

 Some new information.

-We you know, I'm a little bit stunned that it's taking so long to get information here.
+You know, I'm a little bit stunned that it's taking so long to get information here.

 And a part of me is always suspicious when it's slow like this.

-Um, what do the authorities know at this point?
+What do the authorities know at this point?

 He also set up other surveillance in the hallway to alert him as cops closed in on him, according to reports.

-And the shooter had at least one lens set up to tape himself as he's unleashing evil and hell on thousands of unsuspecting concert goers at just several hundred yards below his ritzy casino suite.
+And the shooter had at least one lens set up to tape himself as he's unleashing evil and hell on thousands of unsuspecting concert goers at just several hundred yards below his Ritzy casino suite.

-And apparently, knowing the cops would eventually want to be catching up with him, he wired cameras in the hallway on the outside of his room so he could see when they were getting close.
+And apparently, knowing the cops would eventually be catching up with him, he wired cameras in the hallway on the outside of his room so he could see when they were getting close.

 And he killed 59 people, 530 or so injured, many hanging for their lives, hanging on for their lives as we speak.